home-assistant/companion.home-assistant/docs/integrations/sensors.md

 *   `High`

 ## Battery Sensors
-The Battery State sensor (`sensor.device_ID_battery_state`) provides information on the current status of the devices battery.
+The Battery State sensor (`sensor.battery_state`) provides information on the current status of the devices battery.
 The three possible values are `Charging`, `Not Charging`, or `Full` when the device is 100% charged.

-The Battery Level sensor (`sensor.device_ID_battery_level`) reports the current battery level of the device from 0-100%.
+The Battery Level sensor (`sensor.battery_level`) reports the current battery level of the device from 0-100%.
 The charge level is reflected in the sensor icon.

 ## Connection Type Sensor
 The following connection types are known by the companion app: